OpenWIS/openwis-documentation/_minutes/steering/2021-05-17-OpenWIS-Steering-Committee-2021-May.md

   member.
 - RGr - Agreed.
 Can cover as part of no.8

-  RES-OWIS RESOLUTION - The SC agreed that DWD would participate in WIS 2.0 discussion as an informal contributing partner OpenWIS 3.x**
+  RES-OWIS - The SC agreed that DWD would participate in WIS 2.0 discussion as an informal contributing partner OpenWIS 3.x**

 **7. Project Reports and requests for Financial Support or changes to existing Charters**

 *7.1	OpenWIS 3.x (https://github.com/OpenWIS/openwis-documentation/projects/8) **

 - JT - Two active lines of work – 3.15 branch which the TC is aware of and middleware project that builds on version 3.15.
 SO - Background - 3.15 uploaded by MFI to GitHub.
 BoM, KMA, MF and NWS working on this branch.
 An omnibus issue created in GitHub to track.
 A few issues need resolving.
 It became apparent that 3.15 is aimed at a DCPC and as such GISC related aspects were missing.
 Tickets raised with developer and some have been resolved.

 - SO - Was looking to complete evaluations by end Feb 2021.
 But needed to delay to end April as  result of